SlugBot/web/setup_guide.md

 This flag will be replaced by the result of evaluating the expression given.
 Other replacer flags can be nested within this flag and factored into the expression - for example `${MATH: ${COUNT} + 10}`.
 ### ${TIMEOUT: \<duration>}
 This flag will timeout the user who triggered the function for `<duration>` seconds if possible.
 This flag only applies for Twitch functions.
 SlugBot must be a moderator in the relevant Twitch chat.
 The flag is removed from the response.
+### ${MUTE: \<duration>}
+This flag will mute the user who triggered the function for `<duration>` seconds if possible.
+This flag only applies for Discord functions.
+Slugbot must have the ability to apply roles.
+The flag is removed from the response.

 ---